 The support team convenes to share vital information about the targeted student's strengths and educational needs and to collaboratively develop an effective plan to overcome any identified barriers to learning and/or to the development of pro-social behaviours.

 Class teachers are given support in providing for the diverse learning needs of students in their classes.

-Education who co-ordinates referrals, sets meeting dates and invites
+Referrals are made in the first instance to the ST:IE who co-ordinates referrals, sets meeting dates and invites participants.

 Student Support Team brochure

 Minutes are recorded, to be distributed to team members.